tmsperera/headless-chat/README.md

 To swap a database table or model used in package follow the below steps:

-1. Publish Headless Chat configurations using:
+1. Publish Headless Chat configurations using.

     ```
     php artisan vendor:publish --tag=headless-chat-config